Functor homology over an additive category: Abstract

 \section{Abstract}

-We prove a series of results which open the way to computations of functor homology over arbitary additive categories.
-In particular, we generalize the strong comparison theorem of Franjou Friedlander Scorichenko and Suslin to an arbitrary $\mathbb{F}_p$-linear additive category.
-This result allows us to compare the cohomology of the classical algebraic groups and the cohomology of their discrete groups of $k$-points when $k$ is an infinite perfect field of positive characteristic, in the spirit of the celebrated theorem of Cline Parshall Scott and van der Kallen over finite fields.
+We uncover several general phenomenas governing functor homology over additive categories.
+In particular, we generalize the strong comparison theorem of Franjou Friedlander Scorichenko and Suslin to the setting of $\mathbb{F}_p$-linear additive categories.
+Our results have a strong impact in terms of explicit computations of functor homology, and they open the way to new applications to stable homology of groups or to $K$-theory.
+As an illustration, we prove comparison theorems between cohomologies of classical algebraic groups over infinite perfect fields, in the spirit of a celebrated result of Cline, Parshall, Scott et van der Kallen for finite fields.